 The MMR vaccine has been shown across the world to be a safe and effective way of preventing measles and mumps and can protect your child and others against these infections and their serious consequences.

 Measles, mumps and rubella are highly contagious infectious diseases and spread very easily; you can catch measles if you spend just 15 minutes with someone who has the disease.

 We are urging all parents of young people who have not yet had the vaccine to take advantage of this new programme.

 Children in the UK usually have the first MMR dose when they have turned a year old, and a second dose just after the age of three.
 Two doses of MMR are needed to get the best protection from measles and mumps.

 Your local Pharmacy can treat these conditions: Urinary Tract Infections, Skin conditions such as Impetigo, Nappy Rash and Sunburn as well as Conjunctivitis.
 Pharmacists are fully trained to advise in minor illness and medication reviews.
 They have onsite consulting rooms available for use.

 Surprisingly, many patients get their prescription drugs and then don’t take them.
 This is a costly waste as even if they are returned unopened, they cannot be recycled.
-Please think carefully before ordering repeat medication, and let us know if you want to discuss reducing or stopping any medication.
-You need to give us two working days’ notice for repeat prescriptions, so please keep an eye on your stock and avoid running out.
+Please think carefully before ordering repeat medication and let us know if you want to discuss reducing or stopping any medication.
+You need to give us at least three working days’ notice for repeat prescriptions, so please keep an eye on your stock and avoid running out.